COVID-19 has changed the way we connect and communicate.

-- how to ensure employees follow companies’ norms,
+- How to ensure that employees follow company rules.

-- how to immerse employees into company culture in the era of virtual teams,
+- How to involve them in the company culture in the era of virtual teams.

-- how to reboard their workforce successfully and keep employees highly engaged.
+- How to reintegrate the workforce successfully and keep employees engaged.

-Check backGive ongoing relevant feedback on specific tasks, discuss performance and goals, and get employee feedback about their onboarding process, integration to the company, and the support provided by their buddy.
-Allow regular 1:1 meetings between employees and managers/HR departments.
+Continuously provides valuable feedback on specific tasks, talks about performance and targets, and collects feedback from employees on their on-boarding process, their integration into the company and the support they have been given by their colleague.
+Facilitates regular 1:1 meetings between employees and managers/human resources departments.